 Elizabeth Pressler spent many years working at select Napa Wineries; she first came to the Napa Valley in 1978 as a tour guide for Joseph Phelps winery.
 In later years she became involved with marketing and advancing what are now some of Napa’s most prestigious limited production labels.

 They have established long term relationships with various vineyards ensuring that they know the type of high quality fruit they receive as well as ensuring consistency in their wines.
-When we visited they had just recently started pouring a very light easy to drink Rose of Pinot Noir (which you won’t often find in the Napa wine scene).
+Their we very easy to drink rosé of Pinot Noir is one of their best selling wines and always sells fairly quickly.
 Also be sure to try their amazing Cabernet Sauvignon from Mt.
 Veeder (available in limited quantities).
 Because they have such a variety of wines to choose from their tasting options vary from time to time.
 A tasting typically includes four of their wines.
 If you are lucky you may happen to bump into either Elizabeth or Spencer as they will drop by from time to time.

 The tasting room is tiny and intimate – however if the weather is decent as it usually is in Napa (other than El Nino winters) – they maintain plenty of outdoor seating directly behind the tasting room building.
 During spring a tasting out here is an excellent place to smell the wonderful aromas of the Meyer Lemons in bloom.
 An outdoor tasting is also a great break from the nearly always hectic pace of nearby Highway 29 and the busy Highway 128 intersection.

 In 2017 the Elizabeth Spencer Studio opened on the same site as the tasting room – next to the parking lot.
 This formerly was a photography studio.
 Elizabeth Spencer uses the space for private tastings and hosting larger groups.
 A sizable patio/garden area in the back extends all the way to the fence at the edge of Highway 29.